sani-coop/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

   You cannot provide feedback for incorrect answers in numerical input problems.

-Use feedback for numerical input problems to reinforce the process for arriving at the correct answer.
+Use feedback for numerical input problems to reinforce the process used to arrive at the correct answer.

 =======================================
 Configure Feedback in the Simple Editor